Flagship Pilot Studies

-- An annual report on the status and progress of the FPS is to be presented to the International Project Office for CORDEX (IPOC), the first one 12 months after decision on endorsement, and be posted on the CORDEX website.
-Report is to be presented during one of the teleconferences of the CORDEX SAT.
+- A written annual report on the status and progress of the FPS is to be submitted to the International Project Office for CORDEX (IPOC).
+The report is due 15th of February each year and will be posted on the CORDEX website.
+In addition the annual report is to be presented during one of the teleconferences of the CORDEX SAT.

 - Each FPS should report at all ICRC CORDEX Conferences in the lifetime of the project.

-- Each FPS will be assigned to a CORDEX SAT member who is responsible for reviewing project reports.
+- Each FPS will be assigned to a CORDEX SAT member who has the primary responsibility for reviewing project reports.

 - Each FPS should maintain a website to update community on lessons learnt and major outputs of the project.

 - An FPS should last no longer than 5 years.
-Thereafter incomplete projects will need to be recast with an application to be a new FPS under revised goals and direction.
+At this time short-term extensions may be applied for in order to complete final tasks.
+Thereafter projects that wish to continue will need to be recast with an application to be a new FPS under revised goals and direction.

 For a list of currently endorsed FPSs click here